-- 1. Submission of application to the Graduate Admission office. - 2.
+- 1. Submission of an online application which can be found at www.cuw.edu/apply. - 2.
 Completion of a baccalaureate degree from a regionally accredited institution. - 3.
 Two letters of recommendation from individuals who can attest to the applicant's ability to pursue graduate work. - 4.
 Official transcripts from all post-secondary institutions attended must be submitted to the Graduate Admission office. - 5.
-Resumé including educational and work experience. - 6.
-An essay stating the reasons for choosing to enroll in Concordia's graduate studies and for selecting the particular program. - 7.
-Payment of the non-refundable application fee.
+Resumé including educational and work experience.

+6. An essay stating the reasons for choosing to enroll in Concordia's graduate studies and for selecting the particular program.
+7. Payment of the non-refundable application fee.